Émile Mayrisch: Life

-In 1918, with the ending of the Great War, the Grand Duchy was faced with some issues: the Allies pushed Luxembourg out of the Zollverain.
+In 1918, with the ending of the Great War, the Grand Duchy was faced with some issues: the Allies pushed Luxembourg out of the Zollverein.
 The steel industry risked losing its main market and its direct access to Ruhr coal.

 Towards the end of the war, he made contact with the French, and sent Jean Schlumberger, a writer and intelligence officer, a report on German wartime production.

 After the war, Luxembourg left the Zollverein, and ARBED had to seek out new export markets.
 In 1919 Émile Mayrisch founded Terres Rouges together with Schneider-Creusot, against the resistance of ARBED's president, the Belgian Gaston Barbanson.
 Mayrisch soon became president of the board, and it was he who negotiated an agreement between the German, French, Belgian and Luxembourgish steel industry.

 In 1920, the Mayrisch family moved to Colpach-Bas, where they had bought Colpach Castle.
 In the following years, this became an important meeting point for writers, artists, politicians, and economists of Europe could come together.
-The Colpach group included André Gide, Walter Rathenau, Jacques Rivière, Paul Claudel, Jean Guéhenno, Annette Kolb, Théo van Rysselberghe, Maria Van Rysselberghe, Karl Jaspers, Bernard Groethuysen, Ernst Robert Curtius and Richard von Coudenhove-Kalergi.
+The Colpach group included André Gide, Walther Rathenau, Jacques Rivière, Paul Claudel, Jean Guéhenno, Annette Kolb, Théo van Rysselberghe, Maria Van Rysselberghe, Karl Jaspers, Bernard Groethuysen, Ernst Robert Curtius and Richard von Coudenhove-Kalergi.
 Mayrisch's goal was to find a rapprochement between Germany and France.

-On 30 September 1926, after long negotiations, the Entente Internationale de l’Acier (EIA) was founded in Luxembourg, in which Luxembourg and neighbouring countries set quotas for their steel production. Émile Mayrisch became the president of this cartel.
+On 30 September 1926, after long negotiations, the International Steel Agreement / Entente Internationale de l’Acier (EIA) was founded in Luxembourg, in which Luxembourg and neighbouring countries set quotas for their steel production. Émile Mayrisch became the president of this cartel.

 In 1922 Mayrisch bought most of the shares in the liberal Luxemburger Zeitung, in which he could bring his ideas on German-French understanding to the fore.
 In addition, he founded the Comité Franco-Allemand d'Information et de Documentation (Deutsch-Französisches Studienkomitee) in 1926.
 This committee, with offices in Paris and Berlin, made an effort to combat misinformation that the two countries spread about each other.

 In 1926, he was honoured by his alma mater, the RWTH in Aachen, and received an honorary doctorate.